junaidbinfarooq/notice-board/README.md

 ```
 git clone https://github.com/junaidbinfarooq/notice-board.git
+cd notice-board
 composer install
 cp .env.example .env
 ```

 Then create the necessary database.
+The following was tested on MySQL.

 ```
-create database notice_board
+create database notice_board;
 ```

 And run the initial migrations and seeders.